 While it is the time of the year for preparing Christmas and New Year’s Eve parties in many countries, in Japan things are a little different.
-It is the time when people return to their hometown to enjoy a few days together with their families.
-However, the lack of parties does not mean Japanese people do not have any rituals or culture in welcoming the new year.
-The one custom which I love the most, called o-souji (大掃除), is when you have to do a big cleaning before the year’s end.
+There is some version of Christmas social gatherings, while for New Year enjoy a few quiet days together with their families.
+There are many preparations, decorations and ritual, and a really useful one is o-souji (大掃除) – a big cleaning before the year’s end.
 This big cleaning usually takes place in your workplace and your home, it resembles a big spring cleaning.

-In the West, the big cleaning is commonly held at the beginning of spring, and people usually call it “Spring Cleaning”.
-In Japan, o-souji is literally formed by 掃除 (そうじ, souji, to clean) and 大(おお, o-, big), so o-souji can be defined as “a big cleaning” and it is done by the end of the year.
+In the West, there is the custom of a big cleaning commonly at the beginning of spring, and people usually call it simply “Spring Cleaning”.
+In Japan, o-souji is literally formed by 掃除 (そうじ, souji, to clean) and 大(おお, o-, big), so o-souji can be literally translated as “a big cleaning” and it is done by the end of the year.
 Back in the Edo period when most Japanese houses had hearths and fire stoves, the house would rather get dirty by the end of the year.
 Edo Castle started to be cleaned in December, and people started to believe that the December cleaning was not merely a matter of cleaning the house, but also as a purification ritual in preparation for greeting the New Year God, Toshigami-sama.

 Therefore, the Japanese belief that o-souji is more than only getting your house prepared for the coming of the whole family continues today.
 It symbolizes a fresh spirit and a new beginning.
 The most important part of o-souji, known as susuharai (煤払い, dust cleaning), is the act of cleaning your home and workplace from dust and dirt.
 While doing susuharai, we also give thanks for the blessings of the previous year and we clean to purify the spaces for the year to come.

-The o-souji ritual used to start around the second week of December, starting at the 13th day.
+The o-souji ritual used to start around the second week of December, usually December 13th.
 But nowadays the ritual seems to be done a lot later, even as late as the last day of December (大晦日, o-misoka, December 31st).
 In many companies, schools, or work places, o-souji is held just before the Christmas holiday comes, around December 23rd or 24th.